Pool life at The Hideout

 Adjacent to the pool is a stylish log pool house where guests can escape the strong Wyoming sun.
 The pool is secluded from the cabins and lodge to provide a peaceful and private place to relax.

-From May through October there is some great fly-fishing available.
-If you would like to go out fishing on your own, we have fly-rods, waders, tack and flies available for you to use.
-Additional flies and tack can be sourced locally.
-If you let us know we can help you book a professional guide to take you out on the ranch or in the Yellowstone Park / Cody area on the big streams.
+If you would like to go out with a professional guide, let us know ahead of time and we can connect you with a professional guide to take you out in the Big Horn Mountains or in the Yellowstone Park / Cody area on the big streams.
 Please make sure to book these guides well ahead of time as they are usually booked well in advance.
-At The Hideout we have access to a variety of streams, ponds and casting ponds.
-You will need to buy is a daily fishing permit.

 Advanced, hard core fly-fishers will find The Bighorn Mountains and Greater Yellowstone Area one of most pristine fly-fishing paradises in the West.
 We fish for Brown, Rainbow, Cutthroat and Brook Trout.